NOAA-EMC/godas/README.md

 2. `sh link.sh godas`
 3. `sh build_DATM-MOM6-CICE5.sh`

-# Clone the soca-bundle (bundle of repositories necessary to build soca) and build soca
+# Clone the soca-bundle and build SOCA
+The bundle of repositories is necessary to build SOCA

 1. Create the build directory for SOCA
    `mkdir -p $CLONE_DIR/build` \